 Throughout this process, the human body is under a barrage of forces.
 The ship has no directional motion as it flips, meaning that anyone aboard will experience weightlessness.
 When the engines turn back on, the amount of gravity passengers experience depends on the amount of acceleration.
 In quick getaways, characters experience upwards of 15G’s, or, 15 times Earth’s gravity.
 Forces of this magnitude are survivable, but not for extended periods of time.

 Although, in order for this method to be effective, the design of the ship itself is very important.
 In science fiction, most rocket ships are built like submarines, where the engine is behind the vessel, pushing it forward.
-In “The Expanse,” ships are built more like massive skyscrapers, where the engines are perpendicular to the ship’s motion.
+In “The Expanse,” ships are built more like massive skyscrapers, where the engine’s thrust is perpendicular to the ship’s floors.
 This arrangement mimics the force of gravity the same way accelerating in a car pushes the passenger into the seat.

 In the fourth season, “The Expanse” widens its scope with the introduction of new habitable worlds.
 The main set piece explored throughout the season is Ilus, a planet ripe for colonization.
 Ilus has the same gravity and atmosphere as Earth, and one day on Ilus is 34 Earth hours.
 Ilus is an “exoplanet”, or, any planet outside our own Solar System.
 In the real world, exoplanet’s pepper our universe, and ever since 1992, scientists have found over 4,000 of them.
 Exoplanets can be icy or covered in lava, but some are Earth-like.
 Astronomers find these exoplanets in a couple of different ways.